2026 Quantum Leap: Understanding the Post-Quantum Cryptography Era

 What is the 'Quantum Threat'?

 For decades, our digital world has been secured by mathematical problems that would take a traditional supercomputer thousands of years to solve.
 However, in June 2026, the arrival of stable, 2048-qubit processors has made those locks obsolete.
-This is known as 'Q-Day,' and we explain why it matters to you.
+This is known as 'Q-Day,' the point at which quantum computers can easily break the RSA and ECC encryption that protects everything from bank accounts to top-secret communications.
+We explain why this is a fundamental shift in digital existence.

 Post-Quantum Cryptography (PQC) Explained